Business Owner’s Policy

 It also allows you to add endorsements, also known as riders, to increase or modify the types of coverage you have and tailor them to your specific insurance needs.

-Having an average premium of $90 per month, a CPP tends to be slightly more expensive than a BOP.
-Though, your exact cost will depend on several factors, including industry risks.
+With an average premium of $90 per month, a CPP tends to be slightly more expensive than a BOP.
+The exact cost will depend on several factors, including your industry risks.

-Learn more about the difference between a business owner's policy and commercial package policy.
+Learn more about the difference between a business owner's policy and a commercial package policy.

 How do you get proof of insurance?

-Business owners can usually get proof of insurance online on the same day that they start a business owner’s policy through Insureon.
+Business owners can usually get proof of insurance on the same day that they apply for insurance quotes with Insureon.

-It can take several weeks for a traditional insurance agency to send a certificate of commercial liability insurance to new customers.
-That’s an issue for business owners who need immediate proof of insurance to sign a pending contract.
+It can take several weeks for a traditional insurance agency to send a certificate of liability insurance to new customers.
+That’s an issue for business owners who need immediate proof of insurance to sign a lease or get licensed.

-With Insureon, you can quickly provide proof for the lease or contract you’re planning to sign.
-If your bank or lessor requires other proof of insurance, you can contact an agent for more information.
+With Insureon, you can quickly provide proof of insurance to clients, landlords, and anyone else who requests it.
+If your bank or lessor requires other proof of insurance, you can contact an agent for assistance.

-What are the exclusions from a business owner's policy?
+What are the exclusions on a business owner's policy?

 BOPs have some coverage exclusions.
 For example, a BOP doesn't usually pay for property damage caused by natural disasters like earthquakes, hurricanes, tornadoes, and floods.
 If you need coverage for these events, you'll need to add a special endorsement to your policy.